 Does Goldwell sell in Mainland China?

 This requires a bit of digging.
 The easiest way is to go on the brand’s official website and check if they have a country selector.
 By country selector, I mean a feature where you can change the country of the website.
-Most of the time this a dropdown list found at the very top or very bottom of the website.
-In the Goldwell website, I found China in their country selector list.
-You might say maybe it’s just for Hong Kong or another region China that does not require any animal testing.
+Most of the time this is a dropdown list found at the very top or very bottom of the website.
+On the Goldwell website, I found China in their country selector list.
+You might say maybe it’s just for Hong Kong or another region of China that does not require any animal testing.
 In such cases, they usually specify Hong Kong for example and not China.
 When they say China, it’s usually meaning Mainland China.
 So yes, Goldwell sells in Mainland China.
 However, there are cruelty-free cosmetics brands that sell in China products which the Chinese authorities don’t consider to be cosmetics.
-Let’s ask the second question.

 Which brands should I support instead?